Dotphilcode/Udacity_Project2_Udagram/README.md

 - One of the output exports of the CloudFormation script should be the public URL of the LoadBalancer.
 Bonus points if you add http:// in front of the load balancer DNS Name in the output, for convenience.

 Other Considerations
 - You can deploy your servers with an SSH Key into Public subnets while you are creating the script.
 This helps with troubleshooting.
-Once done, move them to your private subnets and remove the SSH Key from your Launch Configuration.
+Once done, move them to your private subnets and remove the SSH Key from your Launch Template.
 - It also helps to test directly, without the load balancer.
 Once you are confident that your server is behaving correctly, increase the instance count and add the load balancer to your script.
 - While your instances are in public subnets, you'll also need the SSH port open (port 22) for your access, in case you need to troubleshoot your instances.
 - Log information for UserData scripts is located in this file: cloud-init-output.log under the folder: /var/log.